mattermost/docs/source/onboard/migrate-from-slack.rst

 .. note::

   `Slack's data control policies may change at any time <https://twitter.com/Austen/status/1752064934970896626>`_.
-Also, Slack may choose to changes its export capabilities, and/or charge fees to customers for exporting data stored in Slack.
+Also, Slack may choose to change its export capabilities, and/or charge fees to customers for exporting data stored in Slack.
 Support for negotiating export of customer IP from Slack Enterprise can be requested by `contacting Mattermost sales team <https://mattermost.com/contact-sales/>`_.

 Migrating from Slack to Mattermost involves the following steps: